Posted on: April 15, 2020

 In this book Nina Kushner presents a perplexing look into elite prostitution in Paris in the 18th century.
 The book is based on a wealth of documentation as the Parisian police in those days surveilled many of the prostitutes and their clientele.
 This is beautifully written and highly readable scholarly work.
 One of the better books on the history of prostitution.

-And now some great books on the history of prostitution in the Netherlands and its capital which got city rights in the year 1275.
+And now some great books on the history of prostitution in the Netherlands and Amsterdam which got city rights in the year 1275.
 In this harbour-city, prostitution has always been around.
 Illegal & hidden.
 And, legal & out in the open.

 Written by Mariska Majoor, ex-prostitute, founder of the Prostitution Information Center and Amsterdam’s most famous sex worker activist.
 This woman was even knighted by the royal Dutch family.
 Mariska is without a doubt one of the most knowledgeable prostitution experts in the country.
 She has been active in this industry for more than 30 years.